Arts in Atlanta: Hip hop

-Atlanta has been called "hip-hop's center of gravity," and the city is considered is a capital of hip hop, including Southern hip hop, of R&B and of neo soul.
+Atlanta has been called "hip-hop's center of gravity," and the city is considered a capital of hip hop, including Southern hip hop, of R&B and of neo soul.
 The city is the current home or birthplace of many hip-hop artists including Lil Jon, Ludacris, B.o.B and Usher.
 It is also a center of gospel music where the Gospel Music Association Dove Awards take place.